August 24-27, 2016

 Research Triangle Park, NC

-Topics: Read Across and Pluripotent Stem cells
+- Two themed sessions: Read Across and Pluripotent Stem Cells (PSCs)

 October 2-6, 2016

 Abstract submission deadline: May 15, 2016

 - Emerging technologies for in vitro tissue/organ toxicity testing

 - Extrapolation dose / modelling